Fender Princeton Reverb Vs Deluxe Reverb (Comparison)

 It's not often that we recommend going lower in channel count when it comes to guitar amps.
 And since the Princeton only gives you one channel, yet doesn't knock a ton of cost off compared to the Deluxe, we'd recommend spending the extra $200 and getting the dual channel Deluxe.

 That's not to take away from the tone quality or the design of the Princeton.
 Both these amplifiers get solid grades in those departments.
+But we like the added flexibility of the Deluxe, the additional wattage, and what just seems to be a more complete and usable amplifier.

 If you're stuck between the two, we'd recommend the Deluxe unless you only want one channel (for whatever reason).